Welcome to the Classic and Modern 50 Racing Club beginners guide !

-The club regularly races at Three Sisters circuit near Wigan, Tonfanau and Aberdare Park circuits in Wales, and at Darley Moor near Chesterfield in Derbyshire, but see our “what’s on” page for a list of the events we’ll be attending this year.
+The club regularly races at Mallory Park, Lydden Hill in Kent, Tonfanau and Aberdare Park circuits in Wales, and at Darley Moor near Chesterfield in Derbyshire, but see our “what’s on” page for a list of the events we’ll be attending this year.

 The racing results at these circuits contribute to the club championship.

-Some club members also travel abroad to Europe where 50cc racing is very popular, and this year the club may be taking part in races on the Isle of Man where 50cc club racing is making a big comeback!
+Some club members also travel abroad to Europe where 50cc racing is very popular, and the club takes part in races on the Isle of Man where 50cc club racing is making a big comeback!